xfJin-tj/AeroVision_PBVS2026/README.md

 For the dataset, place your test images in the specified folder.
 The images should be named with numerical identifiers as the script extracts image_id from the filename using regular expressions, and must be in PNG format.

 Run the inference by executing `python infer.py`.
-This will load the pretrained models (ensemble of cross_model_2resnet and cross_model_1 for Model1, DistillationNet for Model2), process the test images with respective transforms, fuse predictions using the specified fusion method based on class-wise F1 scores, generate final predictions, and save the results in a `results.csv file`.
+This will load the pretrained models, process the test images with respective transforms, fuse predictions using the specified fusion method based on class-wise F1 scores, generate final predictions, and save the results in a `results.csv` file.
 The output CSV will contain columns for `image_id`, `class_id`, and `score`.

 Once the script finishes running, submit the `results.csv` file to the competition platform.